Spice (bomb): Design

 The "Spice" guided bomb features technology not typically seen in most EO-guided bombs, such as the GBU-15.
 It combines the advantages of satellite guidance, allowing it to engage camouflaged and hidden targets, to provide a "drop-and-forget" option for several such targets simultaneously and operate in all weather and lighting conditions, and those of electro-optical guidance, such as the ability to provide "man-in-the-loop" guidance for higher precision.

 It has the ability to engage relocatable targets, a lower CEP than that of satellite-guided munitions, and independence from external information sources like satellites into one bomb – reducing the number of munitions, and hence, payload that an aircraft has to carry for a given strike mission, increasing its combat radius and maneuverability.

 This multiple guidance methods selectability is especially useful in an "information warfare" battlefield, where an aircraft might approach a surface target while it is, for example, masked with smoke, in which case satellite guidance would be required, or moving around, in which case electro-optical guidance would be required.

 The "Spice" kit can be fitted with up to 100 targets pre-flight that can be accessed and selected in-flight.

 Since it has a total of 12 control surfaces in 3 groups (fore, mid-body, and tail), the "Spice" has a glide range of about 60 kilometers.
 This allows a striking aircraft to release a bomb at a target without entering the threat envelope of most short- and medium-range air defense systems which offers it some protection.
 This is achieved while saving the higher costs associated with propelled munitions.

 Operational history

 In February 2019, the Indian Air Force stated that its Mirage 2000s targeted a Jaish-e-Mohammed militant training camp near the town of Balakot in Khyber Pakhtunkhwa province in Pakistan using SPICE 2000 munitions.

 During the 2021 Israel–Palestine crisis, the Israeli Air Force used Spice bombs against Al-Sharouk Tower in Gaza.
 The attack destroyed two residential buildings, killing 6 Palestinian civilians and one Syrian.

 During the Israel–Hezbollah conflict (2023–present), the Israeli military leveled a suburban Beirut building that it said housed Hezbollah facilities.
 The Spice 2000 bomb used in the attack was photographed mid-air by Bilal Hussein (photojournalist) instants before it hit the building.

+Spice bombs were used by Israel in combat in the 2026 Iran war.